The idea that you need to have an engaged audience isn’t anything new at this point.

 The Gap Between Engagement and Information

-The reason people have so much trouble getting from engagement to usable information is that there aren’t really any hard and fast rules for how to extract it from your audience without seriously depleting your bank of social capital.
+The reason people have so much trouble getting from engagement to usable information is that there aren’t really any hard and fast rules for how to do solid audience research without seriously depleting your bank of social capital.

 You see, asking a question that could lead to the development of the product or service that you want to provide is a commitment you need your audience to make and for which they will expect a reward – or plenty of time consuming your regular content before you ask for anything else (like a sale!)